LuiSlacker/angular-wg-management/README.md

 ###Jasmine and Karma

 We use Jasmine as our Testing Framework and Karma as the task runner.
+The configuration sets the browsers Chrome as captured automatically.
+Karma watches all the files and runs the tests on change.
 Run your tests with:

 ```
-npm start
+karma start my.conf.js
 ```

 ##HEROKU DEPLOYMENT